Panasonic G6 vs G85

-Both the G6 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the G6 and the G85 have been discontinued, but can regularly be found used on ebay.
 The G6 was replaced by the Panasonic G7, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G6 Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the G6 and G85 can be found, respectively, in the Panasonic G6 Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G6 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-G6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Less heavy: Is lighter (by 115g or 23 percent) and hence easier to carry around.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.